We’ve all experienced it… failure.

 - Your business revenue

-When to start to measure and analyse things on such a regular basis, you also allow yourself to be measuring your failures daily.
+When to start to measure and analyze things on such a regular basis, you also allow yourself to be measuring your failures daily.

 2. Zoom Out and Analyze Your Yearly Progress